 Assistant Professor of Systems Engineering

-Herber’s work has involved several engineering application domains, including the design of offshore wind/wave energy systems, strain-actuated solar arrays for reorienting spacecraft, thermal management networks for aircraft, vehicle suspensions, and electrical circuits and continues to expand.
+Herber’s work has involved several engineering application domains, including the design of offshore wind/wave energy systems, carbon capture systems combined with thermal storage and natural gas plants, aero-actuation systems, thermal management networks for aircraft, strain-actuated solar arrays for reorienting spacecraft, vehicle suspensions, and electrical circuits and continues to expand.

 Post Doctoral Research Associate 2018 – 2019, NSF Engineering Research Center for Power Optimization for Electro-Thermal Systems (POETS)